hasancatalgol/hasancatalgol/README.md

 - Using LangGraph to orchestrate multi-step agent workflows with custom toolchains
 - Exploring agentic protocol design patterns for more robust and interoperable multi-agent systems

+## 🚧 What I will be Working on

+- Learn foundations of Operational Research and Optimization Techniques and create repositories for each
+- Prepare Time Series and create repositories for each
+-
 ---
 ## Agentic AI Repositories